benswift/benswift.github.io/blurbs.md

 ## Academic (short)

-Ben is an interdisciplinary scholar with interests and expertise in computational art & music, cybernetics, AI/machine learning, data vis/data science and human-computer interaction.
+Ben is an interdisciplinary scholar and artist-programmer with interests and expertise in computational art & music, cybernetics, AI/machine learning, data vis/data science and human-computer interaction.
 A unifying thread is the potential of _liveness_ (human-in-the-loop interactivity with real-time feedback) in tools and workflows, especially in open-ended creative tasks.

 ## Academic (long)